pauldambra/event-store-client/README.md

 ### EventStoreStreamCatchUpSubscription.getCorrelationId()
 Get the subscription ID of the underlying Event Store subscription, in order to pass it back to the Connection object, for example.

+# Build & CI

+This library is built and tested with Travis CI.

+To run locally run `EVENTSTORE_HOST=127.0.0.1 ./setup.sh`.

+Currently this runs by default on Mac OSX.
+You can set the script to download the Ubuntu build

+`EVENTSTORE_HOST="127.0.0.1" ES_DOWNLOAD_URL="http://download.geteventstore.com/binaries/EventStore-OSS-Ubuntu-14.04-v3.9.1.tar.gz" ./setup.sh`